-Cognitive Behavioral Therapy—Therapists in Newport News, VA
+Cognitive Behavioral Therapy—Therapists and Psychologists in Newport News, VA

 As you have faced challenges, have you ever told yourself something along the lines of….
 “I feel scared.
 I can’t do this.”
 Or possibly something like… “I made a mistake on a report for work.
 I’m a terrible employee.”
 You probably have.
 Everyone struggles with negative thoughts like these.
 They are so common that they even have a name: cognitive distortions.
 These are untrue, negative thought patterns that can lead to unhelpful, negative actions.
 Cognitive distortions can exacerbate an already difficulty situation, or they can even create problems that did not previously exist.
 But many people are learning how to identify these negative thoughts and change their mindset.
 Doing so is, of course, easier said than done, but help is available.
 Cognitive Behavioral Therapy (CBT) is a proven psychological intervention that helps people gain more control over their thoughts, emotions, and actions.